HillebrandGoriEshipping/HillebrandGoriEshippin-wc/readme.txt

 == Description ==

-Vignoblexport is the multi-shop and multi-carrier shipping solution for ecommerce.
+Hillebrand Gori eShipping is the multi-shop and multi-carrier shipping solution for ecommerce.
 It allows you to optimize the management of your orders and improve the experience of your customers to stay loyal to your brand.

 = Multiply your conversion rate by 2 and boost your net sales =